Sports

 Music recorded in 432 hertz (cycles per second) is taking off on social media platforms and music streaming services, where users can find an increasing number of tracks and playlists employing the alternate tuning, everything from meditation soundscapes to reggae songs recorded by Ziggy Marley.

-18 hours ago in Lifestyle
+2 weeks ago in Lifestyle

 Independent bookstores are multiplying, although many people still think they’re dying out